01. Doctor Overview

 Doctor Fast Facts

-Main Speciality: Cardiovascular Surgery, Thoracic Surgery
+Main Specialty: Cardiovascular Surgery, Thoracic Surgery

 Other Interests & Specialties: Advanced Laparoscopic Surgery, Esophagus and Lung Surgery, Lung Cancer and Minimally Invasive Surgery

 Certifications, Awards & Accolades: American Board of Thoracic Surgery Certification Tufts University School of Medicine Citation for Excellence in Teaching, Resident Teacher of the Year for University of Louisville CT Fellowship Program in 2014

 - Medical Degree from the Washington University School of Medicine

 - Residency for General Surgery at Massachusetts General Hospital